 In 1899, the first railroad in Korea was built between Incheon and Noryangjin, which is now used for Subway Line 1.
 It takes about an hour by subway from Incheon Station to Seoul Station.
 Incheon, known as the gate to Seoul, is close to the capital city, so a day trip to Seoul is recommended for visitors.

 Seoul has been the capital of Korea since 1392.
 It has become a megalopolis with a population over 10 million people living in the metropolitan area.
-Seoul is the centre of politics, culture and economy with over 600 years of history.
+Seoul is the center of politics, culture and economy with over 600 years of history.
 Take a day trip to explore the history and culture of Seoul and feel the true charm of the city.

 Beautiful maritime city

 Yeosu is a beautiful maritime city with an uncontaminated sea and more than 300 islands.
 The islands in front of the port serve as a natural breakwater.
-The port is equipped with excellent natural conditions, having deep water in a large harbour area.
+The port is equipped with excellent natural conditions, having deep water in a large harbor area.
 Various facilities necessary for the arrival and departure of visitors are available, such as a quarantine station, a custom house, an immigration office, a passenger terminal, etc.

 A TRIP TO JEOLLA-DO FROM YEOSU

 Jeolla-do, located in the southwestern region of Korea, is a great place to taste and enjoy Korean tradition, cuisines and arts.
-Although the region is divided into two administrative districts: Jeollanam-do and Jeollabuk-do provinces, both provinces have well-preserved nature, as well as an ambience deeply saturated in tradition that travellers can certainly enjoy an experience completely different from traveling in big cities.
+Although the region is divided into two administrative districts: Jeollanam-do and Jeollabuk-do provinces, both provinces have well-preserved nature, as well as an ambience deeply saturated in tradition that travelers can certainly enjoy an experience completely different from traveling in big cities.

 Take a train at the Yeosu EXPO Station to start off a one-day excursion and head for areas in the one-hour proximity to taste Jeolla-do provinces’ savory foods as well as its quaint beauty and arts.
 Awaiting you is a unique, wonderful day, which is unimaginable in cities or ports.